Summertime Eating Guide, According to Chinese Medicine

 For those whose constitutions allow them to incorporate raw vegetables into their diet, the warm summer months are the time.
 In general, I recommend at least lightly steaming or sauteing the majority of your veggies - you'll keep your Middle Burner happy, and your body will be able to digest the nutrients more easily.

-1. Add pungent foods and spices, which move outward and up.
+1. Include strong foods and spices which move outward and up.

-The expanding, rising qualities of the pungent flavour support the expansive, outward nature of the season.
+The extensive qualities of the pungent flavour promote the broad and outward characteristics of the season.
 Pungent also brings heat to the surface, helping vent it through the pores.

 One caveat: For individuals with too much upward, outward, fiery energy, lots of pungent (even during summer) can make things worse.
 If that sounds like you, take it easy on the hot sauce!